josh-holder/josh-holder.github.io/_pages/about.md

 Unprofessionally, interested in violin, soccer, music, books, hiking, reading, strategy games, travel, meeting as many new people as I can, and making large wooden structures for the bit (see below)

+Always interested in meeting new, interesting people to talk about life and collaborate with.
+Hit me up if you're ever passing through Seattle!

 {:refdef: style="text-align: center;"}
 ![mrworldwide](/assets/images/mrworldwide.jpg){: width="500px"}
 {: refdef}